Raiondesu/eventhoven/README.md

 - [Contribute](#contribute)

 ## What is this?
-It's a simple type-safe event manager library for browser and node, less than 1KB (gzipped, tree-shakeable).
+It's a simple type-safe event manager library for browser and node, less than 1KB (gzipped, tree-shakeable - [essentials are less than 500B](#together-they-add-up-to-less-that-500-bytes-gzipped)).

 It provides a powerful set of tools for creating and composing event managers.\
 In other words, it manages event managers!